Getting Started with nycOpenData

 Now that we have successfully pulled the data and have it in R, let’s

-do a mini analysis on using the complaint_type column, to
+do a mini analysis on using the

 To do this, we will create a bar graph of the complaint types.